yne/prxtool/README.md

 * all the other people who contribute to legit PSP dev work.

-This is a good companion to libdoc as that provides the XML file used to get names and such for functions.
+This is a good companion to libdoc as that provides the XML file used to get names and such for proto.